VishalYa6/MERN-Ecommerce-Site/README.md

 # About

-ShopCart is an ecommerce site developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
+an ecommerce site developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It offers a user-friendly and efficient shopping experience for customers, while providing sellers with essential tools to manage their products and sales.

 ## Features